EGI-Federation/documentation/content/en/users/dev-env/notebooks/kernels/default/_index.md

 only a single kernel label is displayed.
 An environment without the **kernel** label is still a valid Conda environment, but it is not currently registered as a Jupyter kernel.

+You can also [customise the python version](./custom-kernel) when creating your new environment.

 {{% alert title="Note" color="info" %}}
 Creating an environment requires Conda to resolve and download the required